Exhaust system: Manifold or header

 In most production engines, the manifold is an assembly designed to collect exhaust gas from two or more cylinders into one pipe.
 In stock production cars, manifolds are often made of cast iron.
 They may have material-saving design features such as using the least metal, occupying the least space necessary, or having the lowest production cost.
 These design restrictions often result in a cost-effective design that does not do the most efficient job of venting the gases from the engine.
 Inefficiencies generally occur due to the nature of the combustion engine and its cylinders.
 Since cylinders fire at different times, exhaust leaves them at different times, and pressure waves from gas emerging from one cylinder might not be completely vacated through the exhaust system when another comes.
-This creates back pressure and restriction in the engine's exhaust system, restricting the engine's actual performance possibilities.
+This creates back pressure and restriction in the engine's exhaust system, restricting the engine's performance.

 Regardless of the negative attributes of steel tube exhaust outlet configurations, engineers who design engine components choose conventional cast iron exhaust manifolds because they list positive attributes, such as an array of heat management properties and superior longevity to any other type of exhaust outlet design.

 A header is a manifold specifically designed for performance.
 During design, engineers create a manifold without regard to weight or cost but instead for optimal flow of the exhaust gases.
 This design results in a header that is more efficient at scavenging the exhaust from the cylinders.
 Headers are generally circular steel tubing with bends and folds calculated to make the paths from each cylinder's exhaust port to the common outlet all equal length and joined at narrow angles to encourage pressure waves to flow through the outlet, not back towards other cylinders.
 In a set of tuned headers the pipe lengths are carefully calculated to enhance exhaust flow in a particular engine revolutions per minute range.